rasberryrabbit/enet-freepascal/readme_enet_fpc.txt

 -------------------------

 UDP C library ENet 1.3.12 to freepascal source translation.
-And I add simple class version freepascal unit code.
+I also added a simple class wrapper unit for freepascal.

-tested in window 32, also support linux(simple test on linux mint x86-64).
+Tested on windows 32 bit, also supports linux (simple test on linux mint x86-64).
-If you get any error in linux, there is one unit to modify for work.

-It support only IPv4, not IPv6.
+It supports only IPv4, IPv6 is unsupported.

 Special thanks to Lee Salzman.